Table of Contents

 - Some seeds don’t germinate even when conditions are good.

-- This is called dormancy and is controlled by the seed itself, not the environment.
+- This is called dormancy and is controlled by the seed itself (internal factors), not the environment.

 Causes of Seed Dormancy:

-- Hard Seed Coat: Seed coats are too hard or impermeable.
+- Hard Seed Coat: Seed coats may be hard or impermeable to water and oxygen.

-- Chemical Inhibitors: Presence of substances like abscissic acids, phenolic acids, and para-ascorbic acid.
+- Chemical Inhibitors: Presence of substances like abscissic acids, phenolic acids, and para-ascorbic acid prevents germination.

-- Immature Embryos: Embryos inside the seeds are not fully developed.
+- Immature Embryos: Embryos inside some seeds are not fully developed at the time of seed dispersal.

 Overcoming Seed Dormancy: